top of page

 What Do You Need to Know About Property Advice from Mortgage Brokers?

 Mortgage brokers process a lot of property mortgages, developers know this.
-And they also know it is a good channel to push their new properties to naive home buyers and property investors.
-So, developers are incentivising the mortgage brokers to sell.
-The brokers are paid commissions, or "introduction fees", for each property they introduce.
+And they know this makes them a good channel to push their new properties to naive and unsuspecting home buyers and property investors.
+The developers are incentivising the mortgage brokers to sell.
+The mortgage brokers are paid commissions, or "introduction fees", for each property they sell to their unsuspecting clients.

 Can You Trust a Mortgage Broker's Advice?